Display to header level

 The following characteristics of an easement are the interpretation that Pennsylvania law will provide unless the parties provide otherwise in their documentation:

-[II] The protections afforded the owner in the Model Permission for Encroachment are similar to those included in the Model Release Agreement.
-These risk-shifting tools are available at ConservationTools.org as are several guides addressing the topic of reducing and managing risk.
+[III] The protections afforded the owner in the Model Permission for Encroachment regarding liability for personal injury and property loss are similar to those included in WeConservePA’s Model Release Agreement.

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.